|version 7.9.x||Download Pending|

-Clicking the Add button will open the Form Definition dialog.
-As mentioned, this provides an interface for defining all the characteristics of a form.
-Within this configuration interface, users have the standard template toolbar which allows them to load or scan a template image, as well as a set of zooming tools.
+Clicking the Add button will open the Form Definition dialog for a Global classification form.
+As mentioned above, this form will be available for any capture profile as deemed necessary.
+Within this configuration interface, administrators have the standard template toolbar which allows them to load or scan a template image, as well as a set of zooming tools.

 - Form ID – The Form ID is the name of the form these characteristics define.
 Note: This name will be available as a variable, and be placed in a linked index field.